crowdsecurity/cs-custom-bouncer/README.md

 - `reason` : reason of the decision
 - `json_object`: the serialized decision

-:warning: don't forget to add right execution to your binary/script
+:warning: don't forget to add execution permissions to your binary/script

 ### Examples: